Blockades on Canada-US border continue, protests swell

 “Amazingly, this isn’t isn’t just Ottawa.
 It’s the nation’s capital,” Catherine McKenna tweeted.
 “But no one — not the city, the province or the federal government can seem to get their act together to end this illegal occupation.
 It’s appalling. … Just get your act together.
 Now.”

-Trudeau has called the protesters a “fringe” of Canadian society, and both federal and provincial leaders say they can’t order police what to do.
+Both federal and provincial leaders have said they can’t order police what to do.

 Ottawa Mayor Jim Watson declared a state of emergency last week for the capital, where hundreds of trucks remained in front of the Parliament Buildings and demonstrators have set up portable toilets outside the prime minister’s office where Trudeau’s motorcade usually parks.